 Weight Loss Breastfeeding: what doctors say

-Weight loss breastfeeding and its benefits have been talked of widely by doctors and nutritionists all over the world.
+Weight loss during breastfeeding and its benefits have been talked about by doctors and nutritionists all over the world.
 Some say that the best time to lose weight for a woman is during lactation.
-Its also suggested for lactating women to not try any heavy exercise or conscious methods of weight loss as it may significantly hamper the mother’s and child’s health.
-As the mother’s body is just recovering from childbirth, putting on extra effort for losing weight can be very hazardous to her health.
-Comparative studies on lactating mothers have shown that mothers opting for weight loss breastfeeding see a better weight loss rate than the ones who bottle feed their child.
+It’s also suggested for lactating women to not try any heavy exercise or conscious methods of weight loss as it may significantly hamper the mother’s and child’s health.
+As the mother’s body is just recovering from childbirth, putting out the extra effort for losing weight can be very hazardous to her health and we suggest always talking with your physician.
+Comparative studies on lactating mothers have shown that mothers opting for weight loss during breastfeeding see a better weight loss rate than the ones who bottle feed their child.

 As mentioned earlier, the rate of weight loss can decrease after the first two months or there might be no loss in weight at all.
 In that case, mothers are advised to reduce their calorie intake by around 150 calories a day.
 However, if you are already consuming low calories, you shouldn’t reduce the intake.
 It is suggested for lactating mothers to at least have 1800 calories every day.
 Anything less than that isn’t considered good for the child.
 While the weight loss breastfeeding merits can be quite tantalizing for some mothers, they shouldn’t ignore their child’s health and growth.